 New mobile payment systems give merchants and small business owners in Hong Kong a chance to accept credit cards easily on the go. mPOS terminals allow local businesses to accept international payment cards such as Visa, MasterCard and JCB wherever they are.
 An external card reader is connected to [...]

-Norwegians love payment cards.
-People hardly carry cash anymore when they can pay for anything from a coffee to daily groceries with their debit or credit cards.
-So why bother with a mobile wallet when payment cards are easy to carry?
-While Norwegians are usually ahead of the curve [...]
+Norwegians hardly use cash anymore when paying for anything with their debit or credit cards.
+So why bother with a mobile wallet or QR codes?

 By Janet Kamana, Nairobi M-PESA is a mobile money transfer service supported by Safaricom, Kenya's largest mobile network operator.
 It is arguably the most developed mobile money transfer system in the world, and has transformed the lives of many Kenyans.
 With over 18.2 million subscribers in a country [...]